|Here is a Glossary of some of the more

 Fracture is sensitive to very small defects in the material.

-energy is needed to fracture a standard size piece of something.
-It is easy
+much energy is needed to fracture a standard size piece of something.
+It is easy to measure.

 Not simplified, trying to understand fracture toughness is a nightmare.